HBenipal/study-hub/README.md

 - Each room also has a unique room code, through which users can access any room in the study hub
 - Rooms can be public or private.
 Users have the ability to create both public and private rooms.
 - Public rooms can be accessed directly from the home page of the app, which shows a paginated list of all public rooms available
-- On the other hand, private rooms can only be acceessed through their room code.
+- On the other hand, private rooms can only be accessed through their room code.
 Users are free to either directly enter the room URL into their browser, or enter the room code on the home page of the app in order to join rooms
 - Users have the option to either sign up using a username and password, or using GitHub.
 - Logging in with github has an additional advantage- it enabled users to upload PDF documents in rooms.
 Any document uploaded by a user is stored transparently on a GitHub repository that is automatically created on their account as soon as they sign up with or link their GitHub account